Who Gets The Water And Who's Hung Out To Dry?

 "Then they came back and they couldn't go salmon fishing because the environment was so degraded.
 It makes you wonder, what are you defending after all?"

 10Jim Jones, who serves on the Advisory Council of the Save the American River Association, has lived along the Sacramento River tributary for 40 years.

-He said many of the local fishing groups, and even the tackle shops and river guides, whose very livelihoods depend on recreational fishing, have asked the Department of Fish & Game to close the American River and other streams and rivers to sport fishermen.
-With water levels too low, the fishermen fear the eggs laid by the spawning Chinook and steelhead are at risk of dying in the shallow water.
+He said in 2014 that many of the local fishing groups, and even the tackle shops and river guides, whose very livelihoods depend on recreational fishing, asked the Department of Fish & Game to close the American River and other streams and rivers to sport fishermen.
+With water levels too low, the fishermen feared the eggs laid by the spawning Chinook and steelhead were at risk of dying in the shallow water.

 11When a salmon spawns, it lays its eggs in shallow gravelly areas called redds.
 Typically, the riffling water flowing through the shallows supplies oxygen to the developing fish, but with such low water levels many of the redds are either receiving low oxygen flow or are completely dewatered, killing the eggs.